Funding Conditions for the Flagship Event Fund of the 2020 Regional Flagship Events Program

 FLAGSHIP EVENT FUND

-The Flagship Event Fund, formerly known as the Regional Flagship Events Program, identifies and assists the development of events that contribute to the unique character of the tourism regions of NSW and can demonstrate that they attract overnight visitation.
-The fund is open to events held in Regional NSW that have been running for more than two years and offers grants to specifically support marketing activities aimed at increasing visibility and attracting visitation to the event from outside its local area.
+The Flagship Event Fund, formerly known as the Regional Flagship Events Program, identifies and assists the promotion of events that contribute to the unique character of the tourism regions of NSW and can demonstrate that they attract overnight visitation.
+The fund is open to events held in Regional NSW that have been running for more than two years and offers grants specifically to support marketing activities aimed at increasing visibility and attracting visitation to the event from outside its local area.

 The Flagship Event Fund offers two grants: